Bergamo Film Meeting: 2025

 The 43rd edition of the Bergamo Film Meeting took place from March 8 to 16, 2025.
 The edition featured a line-up of 160 short and feature films, a retrospective of Otar Iosseliani and an homage to Wojciech Jerzy Has, as well as the full back-catalogues of Alice Nellis and Christian Petzold.
 In the Exhibition competition, first prize went to Gina, directed by Austrian filmmaker Ulrike Kofler.
 Second prize went to Bitter Gold by Juan Olea, third prize — Lazy Girls by Karim Dridi.
 Koya Kamura was selected Best Director for his debut feature Winter in Sokcho.
 Jury Special Mention — Personale by Carmen Trocker.

+2026

+The 44th edition of the festival ran from 7 to 15 March, 2026.
+Best Film Award went to Porte Bagage by Abdelkarim El-Fassi.
+The second place went to Hidden People by Slovenian director Miha Hočevar.
+The Frog and the Water by Thomas Stuber took the Jury Prize.